albertochong/PIPELINES-ETL-PROJECTS/README.md

-# ETL-PROJECTS
+# DATA PIPELINES -PROJECTS
-Create ETL projects with some tools like Apache NIFi and Streamsets hosted on AWS machine
+Create data pipelines and ETL projects with some tools like Apache NIFi and Streamsets hosted on AWS machine

 ## Create 1 Instance (t2.Xlarge) with the options